Plumsail/helpdesk-docs/README.rst

 Plumsail HelpDesk official page: `https://plumsail.com/sharepoint-helpdesk/`

-This repository stores sources for documentation of Plumsail HelpDesk.
-Sources of documentation for following version of HelpDesk are stored in this repository:
+This repository stores sources for documentation of Plumsail HelpDesk for following versions:

 - HelpDesk for SharePoint 2013/2016
 - HelpDesk for Office 365